 Radiator valves are essential components of any central heating system – they allow us to control the flow of hot water through each radiator, so keeping them in good working condition is important to improve the overall efficiency of your radiators and heating system.

 Many online guides explore how to change a radiator valve whilst also draining the heating system.
 However, this isn’t ideal as you’ll likely have to replace the inhibitor in your system.
-In this guide, we’ll show you how to replace the valve without draining the central heating system – making it a much quicker and more economical task!
+In this guide, we’ll show you how to replace the valve without draining the radiator or central heating system – making it a much quicker and more economical task!

 If you’re unsure how to change a radiator valve – or if you’re wondering what can go wrong, this is the blog post for you – we’ll cover the exact steps you’ll need to take, whilst considering the common problems you might find with radiator valves.